Mutabal is a creamy charred eggplant dip that’s popular in Middle Eastern cuisine. Make this recipe today for a delicious snack or appetizer!

 - Tahini - This is a nut butter made from sesame seeds commonly used in other dips like hummus.
 You can most often find it in the same section of the grocery store as the peanut butter.
 Otherwise, here's a great recipe for tahini sauce.

-- Yogurt - While this particular mutubal recipe doesn’t include yogurt, plenty of others do.
-Feel free to add a few tablespoons to make the dip creamier, but choose something on the thicker side like Greek yogurt or Labneh.
+- Yogurt - While this particular recipe doesn’t include yogurt, plenty of others do.
+Feel free to add a few tablespoons to make the dip creamier, but choose something on the thicker side like Greek yogurt or labneh.

-- Add heat - If you want to make this Mediterranean eggplant dip spicier, you can easily add chile pepper or some chopped chile peppers when blending.
+- Chiles - If you want to make the dip spicier, feel free to add some chopped chile peppers when blending.

-While the dip itself comes together in just a few minutes, make sure to give yourself plenty of time to roast and drain the eggplant first.
+While the dip itself comes together in just a few minutes, you'll want to give yourself plenty of time to roast and drain the eggplant first.

 - Slice the vegetables in half lengthwise and brush the insides with olive oil.